 Documentation Guidelines

 TCP is required by DHS to collect documentation sufficient to substantiate the expenses that have been incurred and are eligible for reimbursement.
-Which include proof of payment ACH, EFT, canceled checks for payment over (1,000.00) One Thousand Dollars.
-But not limited too.
+Which include proof of payment ACH, EFT, canceled checks for payment over, but not limited to, $1,000.00 (One Thousand Dollars).

 Salaries: To support salary expenses, the invoice must include a payroll register from a third-party payroll provider or itemized list from the in-house payroll info third party vendor is used.
 The payroll register may be a complete register with the relevant personnel highlighted or irrelevant personnel blacked out or it may be a labor distribution report that only shows the relevant personnel.
-Effective January 1, 2023 until June 30, 2023, the living wage rate is $16.50 per hour.
-Effective July 1, 2023, the living wage rate and the minimum wage are $17.00 per hour.
+Effective January 1, 2025 until June 30, 2025, the living wage rate is $17.50 per hour.
+Effective July 1, 2025, the living wage rate and the minimum wage are $18.00 per hour.

+In the event that a payroll period spans multiple months, the expense should be billed in the month in which most days falls.
+For instance, if 10 days of the period fall in September, and 4 fall in October; the payroll shall be billed in the September invoice.
+If the days are evenly split, all days should be billed in the first month of the period.

 In the event that an employee's time is allocated among multiple programs the payroll summary must include an indication of the allocation rate for payroll.
 TCP cannot pay for monthly or quarterly payroll accruals except for the final invoice for the year.
 If an accrual is charged for the final payroll of the year, the payroll registers from the period in which the accrual is actually paid must be included.

 Payroll Taxes: Payroll registers can be used to document payroll taxes, as they usually indicate employer contributions towards FICA (Social Security and Medicare) and unemployment.
 Contractors who pay unemployment on a reimbursement basis must submit copies of actual invoices as TCP will only reimburse for employees who were charged to the contract when employed by the contractor.
 As with payroll, TCP cannot reimburse to payroll tax accruals except for the final payroll of the contract year.